- Rules have a priority range of P1 (highest) - P16 (lowest). This helps publishers control their inventory better.

 Useful Reports for PMP:

-- For PMP troubleshooting, click the Deal Health button in the Deal Management page.
+- For PMP troubleshooting, select Low, Medium or High from the Deal Health drop-down filter in the Deal Management page.
 This is a helpful high-level view of any deals that may be underperforming.

 - Creating scheduled reports to Landing Page Filter Blocks (Advertisers or Domains Blocked due to Blocklist settings) or Deal Whitelisting blocks to help efficiently detect any buyers being blocked to brand control restrictions.